An additive framework for kirigami design: Results

 Now we will analyze the design of two parallelogram four-bar linkages having one common point and generalize this system to strips and arrays of connected linkages.
 Consider the first two adjacent linkages in the first row of Fig.~\ref{fig:F1}B comprised of seven total nodes so that one node is shared by both.
 The linkage points can be labeled $\mbf{x}_{j,k}^0$ where $j\in\{0,1\}$ is the linkage index, $k\in\{0,1,2,3\}$ is the point in linkage index and $\mbf{x}_{0,2}^0=\mbf{x}_{1,0}^0$ denotes the shared node.
 The linkages each have their own deployment angles $\phi_j^0$ and offsets $\epsilon_j^0$.
 It can be observed that once $\mbf{x}_{0,0}^0$, $\mbf{x}_{0,3}^0$, $\phi_0^0$ and $\epsilon_0^0$ in the first linkage are given, $\mbf{x}_{0,1}^0$, $\mbf{x}_{0,2}^0$ are uniquely determined.
 In particular, as $\mbf{x}_{0,2}^0$ is already determined, it suffices to prescribe $\mbf{x}_{1,3}^0$, $\phi_1^0$ and $\epsilon_1^0$ to uniquely determine all points in the second linkage. \\

 We can apply this insight to a more complex linkage strip of $n$ linkages $\mbf{x}_{j,k}^0$ as shown in the first row of Fig.~\ref{fig:F1}B, where $j\in\{0,\dots,n-1\}$ is the linkage index, $k\in\{0,1,2,3\}$ is a point in linkage index and $\mbf{x}_{j,2}^0=\mbf{x}_{j+1,0}^0$ denotes a shared node.
-In other words, we can obtain a series of linkage design matrices $D_0^0, D_1^0, \dots, D_{n-1}^0$ that encode the recursive dependency of the nodes on the previously determined nodes via dynamic programming (see SI Section~S1B).
-Once the relationship in a linkage strip is determined, we can proceed to consider the relationship in a linkage array consisting of multiple linkage strips analogously, noticing that the $(i,j)$-th linkage in the array is dependent of all linkages $(\tilde{i},\tilde{j})$ with $\tilde{i} \leq i$ and $\tilde{j} \leq j$ recursively (see SI Section~S1C for more details).
+In other words, we can obtain a series of linkage design matrices $D_0^0, D_1^0, \dots, D_{n-1}^0$ that encode the recursive dependency of the nodes on the previously determined nodes via dynamic programming (see Supplementary Section 1.2).
+Once the relationship in a linkage strip is determined, we can proceed to consider the relationship in a linkage array consisting of multiple linkage strips analogously, noticing that the $(i,j)$-th linkage in the array is dependent of all linkages $(\tilde{i},\tilde{j})$ with $\tilde{i} \leq i$ and $\tilde{j} \leq j$ recursively (see Supplementary Section 1.3 for more details).
 More specifically, the entire linkage array is dependent of the seed nodes $\{\mbf{x}_{0,0}^0, \mbf{x}_{0,3}^0, \mbf{x}_{1,3}^0, \dots, \mbf{x}_{n-1,3}^0, \mbf{x}_{0,0}^{1}, \mbf{x}_{0,0}^{2}, \dots, \mbf{x}_{0,0}^{m-1}\}$ consisting of all the left boundary points and all the top boundary points in the linkage array (the red nodes in Fig.~\ref{fig:F1}B), the deployment angle field $\{\phi_j^i\}$, and the offset field $\{\epsilon_j^i\}$.
-We remark that the deployment angles $\{\phi_j^i\}$ have to satisfy certain additional conditions in order to yield a kirigami pattern with different physical properties such as contractibility and compact reconfigurability, which will be discussed later.
+We remark that the deployment angles $\{\phi_j^i\}$ have to satisfy certain additional conditions in order to yield a kirigami pattern with different physical properties such as contractibility and compact reconfigurability, which will be discussed in the Methods section.

-\subsection{Global linear inverse design via matrix operations}
+\subsubsection{Global linear inverse design via matrix operations}

-Putting all of these pieces together, for an array of $m \times n$ planar parallelogram four-bar linkages with nodes $\{\mbf{x}_{j,k}^{i}\}, i \in \{0,1,\dots,m-1\}, j \in \{0,1,\dots,n-1\}, k \in \{0,1,2,3\}$ , we obtain a full linkage array design matrix $M$ of size $(4mn+2m+2n) \times (2m+2n)$.
+Putting all of these pieces together, for an array of $m \times n$ planar parallelogram four-bar linkages with nodes $\{\mbf{x}_{j,k}^{i}\}, i \in \{0,1,\dots,m-1\}, j \in \{0,1,\dots,n-1\}, k \in \{0,1,2,3\}$, we obtain a full linkage array design matrix $M$ of size $(4mn+2m+2n) \times (2m+2n)$.
 In particular, we have

 with